« 3 Strategies for Curing Connectile Dysfunction | Main | Webinar: 7 Critical Sales Strategies to Get Into Big Companies »

 • Ask one more question during each sales call.

-Before you start “pitching” your product or service, ask your prospect one more question.
-This question might give you the additional insight you need to more effectively position your product or service.
+start “pitching” your product or service, ask your prospect one more

-• Pause for one moment longer than usual before responding to a prospect’s question or request
+• Pause for one moment longer than usual before responding to a prospect’s question or request.

 • Get to the office one hour early.